Chris Ahrens (rower)

-Christian Ahrens (born July 24, 1976 in Iowa City, Iowa) is a former American rower.
+Christian Ahrens (born July 24, 1976) is an American former rower.
 He is a dual Olympian, an Olympic gold medal winner, and a four-time world champion.

 Early life

 Ahrens was born in Iowa City, Iowa, on July 24, 1976, to Gary and Patricia Ahrens.
 His father, Gary, had rowed in high school and at Milwaukee Rowing Club.
 When Christian was only six years old, his father began teaching him how to row in a flat-bottom boat tied to a clothesline on the Milwaukee River.
-He began rowing more seriously his freshman year of high school, again coached by his father, after deciding that he "wasn't going to go anywhere in swimming."
+He began rowing more seriously his freshman year of high school, again coached by his father, after deciding that he "wasn't going to go anywhere in swimming".

 College

 Ahrens is a 1998 graduate of Princeton University who rowed for the Princeton Tigers and the United States national team.
 He was honored by The Daily Princetonian as the 18th most successful athlete in the school's history.